danielnegoita/crawler-app/README.md

 - It does not create new global variables.
 - Use a MariaDB or MySQL database.

+##### 🎖Bonus Points
+Want extra credit?
+Cool, here are some bonus opportunities for you:

+- Your app or plugin passes PHP Code Sniffer inspection (The PHP CS configuration file is included in this repository).
+- Automatically test that your code works as expected by writing unit and integration tests.

 #### Task 2: Explain It
 Add an `Explanation.md` file to your repo that explains: